aozora404/EvE-Model-Extraction/README.md

 (Note: R=Red, G=Green, B=Blue, A=Alpha)

 You can use an image processing software (such as GIMP) to separate all of these out manually.
+Using GIMP,

+1) Open the file
+2) Decompose the image (Color>Components>Decompose) (Color model RGBA, Decompose to layers checked).
+2.1) (For Albedo map) Compose (Color>Components>Compose) with Color model RGB and channels corresponding to the layers.
+2.2) (For Normal map) Compose (Color>Components>Compose) with Color model RGB, Red channel as green layer, Green channel as alpha layer, and Blue channel as Mask value (255).
+2.3) (For Roughness map) Invert the colors by Right-click>Colors>Invert.
+4) Export as .png.

 Alternatively, you can directly process (most) .dds files inside Blender with relative ease thanks to the node-based shading system it uses.

 ### How to unpack (Blender):

-_An implementation of the method listed below can be found inside the included sample file._
+_An implementation of the method listed below can be found inside the included sample file, named Marshal_Direct.blend._

 Import the .dds files with the Image Texture node and separate the channels with a Separate RGB node.